fefa4ka/linked_ring/README.md

 The Linked Ring Buffer Library is an open source project, and we welcome contributions from the community!
 There are several areas where you can make a meaningful contribution to the library:

 -   **[Add Option to Overflow Filled Buffer](https://github.com/fefa4ka/linked_ring/issues/1)**: Currently, the buffer is fixed-size and cannot hold more elements than its size.
 You can help by adding the option to allow the buffer to overflow when it is filled, discarding the oldest data in favor of the new data.
 This could be useful in certain scenarios where it is necessary to store more data in the buffer than it can hold.
 You could modify the `lr_put()` function to check if the buffer is full before adding a new element, and provide a flag or configuration option to allow users to specify whether they want to enable overflow behavior or not.
--   **[Make It Safe for Threads](https://github.com/fefa4ka/linked_ring/issues/2)**: The Linked Ring Buffer Library is currently not thread-safe, which means that it cannot be used in multithreaded environments without additional measures to protect against race conditions.
-You can help by adding support for thread-safety to the library, using techniques such as mutexes or atomic operations.
 -   **Convenient Definition of an Arbitrary Data Type for Elements**: Currently, the `lr_data_t` field is defined as a `void * type`, which allows for the storage of any type of data.
 However, this can be inconvenient for users who want to store specific types of data in the buffer.
 You can help by providing a more convenient way for users to define the data type for elements in the buffer.
 -   **Use Hash Tables** for `O(log n)` Buffer Reads: Currently, the `lr_exists()` function has `O(n)` time complexity, meaning that it takes longer to execute as the number of elements in the buffer increases.
 You can help by implementing a hash table-based solution that allows for `O(log n)` time complexity for this function.
 -   **Measure and Compare Performance**: The Linked Ring Buffer Library is designed to be efficient and performant, but it is always important to verify and validate these claims.
 You can help by implementing performance tests and benchmarks to measure and compare the performance of the Linked Ring Buffer Library with other data structures.